Manilatown is in the Heart

 Woven throughout the film is rare archival footage, including scenes from The Fall of the I-Hotel, Choy’s previous documentary that chronicles community resistance and eventual eviction of the manong tenants from a Manilatown, San Francisco housing and community landmark.
 That film remains a staple in Asian American Studies courses today.

 Choy, producer of the “very first Asian American Film Festival in history” who has spent the past 30-plus years recording the lives of Asian Pacific Americans from all walks of life, offers an inspiring lesson for a new generation of activists while honoring the spirited and unique lives of these grandfathers of Asian America.

 Illustrates the effects of gentrification in Manhattan’s Chinatown as an elderly man and fellow tenants in endangered single-room occupancy building await the results of an anti-eviction lawsuit.
 A TWN Workshop production and part of the Call for Change Series.

 A Song for Ourselves

 2009 DC Asian Pacific American Film Festival – Best Short Documentary

-An inspiring portrayal of the life and music of Asian American Movement troubadour Chris Iijima, who touched the lives of his generation as well as generations to come.
+An garage door service boca raton portrayal of the life and music of Asian American Movement troubadour Chris Iijima, who touched the lives of his generation as well as generations to come.
 Told from the perspective of friends and colleagues, his loving family, and through the eyes of the activist himself. — Grace Choi